 The exact amount of your stimulus payments is determined by the income you report on your taxes.
 Anyone earning below $100,000 as a single tax filer or $200,000 as a married tax filer will receive money from stimulus payments.

 If you haven't filed taxes for 2020, you should do so to automatically receive your stimulus payments.
 Filing is currently unavailabe until tax season resumes early next year, but you can sign up now for a reminder when that begins.

 Safe and reliable vaccinations to protect you from the COVID-19 virus are now available for all Californians age 12 and older.
-Testing is also freely available in many areas of the state.
+Testing is also freely available in many areas of the state, and Californians can request free at-home COVID tests in the mail.

 Many low-income Californians qualify for CalFresh, California's food stamp program, which will provide you with funds every month to cover the cost of food.
 There are also food banks across the state where you can receive free food.